-PL: What was it about policing or your mum that pushed JA: I saw policing through the lenses of my mum and my you to sign on?
+PL: What was it about policing or your mum that pushed you to sign on?

 JO: My brother and I grew up listening to my mum's stories about her experiences in the SPF, and her dedication as a law enforcer inspired us to pursue careers in the SPF.